IceHe/lib/books/fundamentals-of-software-architecture.md

 #### Structural Architecture Characteristics

 -   **Configurability**

+    Ability for the end users to easily change aspects of the software's configuration ( through usable interface ) .

 -   **Extensibility**

+    How important it is to plug new pieces of fucntionality in.

 -   **Installability**

+    Ease of system installation on all necessary platforms.

 -   **Leverageability / reuse**

+    Ability to leverage common components across multiple products.

 -   **Localization**

+    Support for multiple languages on entry/query screens in data fields; on reports, multibyte charater requirements and units of measure or currencies.

 -   **Maintainability**

+    How easy it is to apply changes and enhance the system?

 -   **Portability**

+    Does the system need to run on more than one platform? _( For example, does the frontend need to run against oracle as well as SAP DB? )_

 -   **Supportability**

+    What level of technical support is needed by the application?
+What level of logging and other facilities are required to debug errors in the system?

 -   **Upgradeability**

+    Ability to easily/quickly upgrade from a previous version of this application/solution to a newer version on servers and clients.

+#### Cross-Cutting Architecture Characteristics

+-   **Accessibility**

+-   **Archivability**

+-   **Authentication**

+-   **Authorization**

+-   **Legal**

+-   **Privacy**

+-   **Security**

+-   **Supportability**

+-   **Usability/achievability**

 # Part 2.
 Architeure Styles